Miami, the food halls are taking over.

 If you’re food hall checklist includes things like waterfront views, cornhole and seafood from local fav Garcia’s, The Wharf has your back.
 But it’s not just Garcia’s that you’ll find on the docks of this 30,000-square-foot space.
 Depending on the week, you might find barbecue from King of Racks and crazy pastry concoctions from Mojo Donuts to go with your stone crabs.
 The Wharf also features a regular rotation of popular local chefs that who host one-night special engagements for the curious of palate.

 You can say that Palacio de los Jugos was a food hall before food halls became cool.
 That’s right.
 All those brightly painted spots that dot Miami’s landscape house several different vendors under one roof.
 How do you know who to pay?
 Look at the employees’ shirts.
 This is the place to go when you want pounds of Cuban eats and fresh fruit juices but your abuela is not in the mood to cook.

 8. St. Roch Market

 Finding delicious food at the new St. Roch Market in Miami’s Design District is not hard.
 You can walk up to practically any of the counters manned by some of the most promising chefs in South Florida and walk away happy.

 This is no surprise: St. Roch – a New Orleans-based concept – features counters manned by chefs trying out their ideas before launching stand-alone restaurants.
 You’ll find everything from Vietnamese fare to vegan cupcakes.
 See, St. Roch is more upscale than your basic food hall.
 You’ll pay more, but you’ll eat better.

-Four more halls are slated to open in the next year, but don’t be surprised if that number keep growing.
+More halls are slated to open in the next year, but don’t be surprised if that number keeps growing.